CharaChorder/docs/docs/CharaChorder Two.rst

 #.
 You will see a list of available versions along with their release date.
 Click on the one you want.
 #.
 Click "Apply Update"

-At this point, your CC2 will automatically reboot.
+At this point, your device will automatically reboot.
 Congratulations!
 You have successfully updated your device.
 You can check your device’s firmware version by following the steps :ref:`here<charachorder-two-checking-your-devices-firmware>`.